Easy Slow Cooker Satay Chicken (w/ Coconut Milk)

 - Add the chicken to a 6-quart slow cooker.
 Sprinkle the salt evenly over the chicken to coat.

-- In a medium bowl, whisk together the peanut butter, coconut milk, curry paste, sugar, lime juice, and tamari until very smooth.
+- In a medium bowl, whisk together the peanut butter, coconut milk, curry paste, sugar, lime juice, and fish sauce until very smooth.

 - When the chicken is cooked, uncover and carefully drain the cooking liquid.
 Pour over half of the remaining satay sauce, tossing to coat.